Sergels torg 13 februari

 Om fotografen

-Gunnar Smoliansky is a major Swedish photographer.
-He was born in Visby, on the island of Gotland, and has devoted himself to photography since the early 1950s.
-Smoliansky has been an independent artist since the 1970s, working almost exclusively with the photographic image.
-Today his oeuvre is quite unique, although of course it has its place in and refers to photo history.
-He became an acknowledged photographer via his early independent work, and a route that took him to a job as a photographer’s assistant and to night school courses under Christer Strömholm.
-Between 1956 and 1963 he held a position as an industrial photographer.
-Gunnar Smoliansky works exclusively in black and white, and always develops his photographs himself.
-Throughout his career, he has transformed his photographed motifs into completed photos in the darkroom.
-Stockholm is the main focus of Smoliansky’s photographic world, particularly the areas of Södermalm and Saltsjö-Boo, the two parts of the city he has lived and worked in for most of his life.
+Smoliansky worked exclusively in black and white and always developed his photographs himself.
+Throughout his career, he transformed his photographed motifs into completed photos in the darkroom.
+Stockholm is the main focus of Smoliansky’s photographic world, particularly the areas of Södermalm and Saltsjö-Boo, the two parts of the city he lived and worked in for most of his life.
 From a geographic point of view, the photographs of Gunnar Smoliansky are quite restricted in range.
-This has not, however, kept him from being regarded as one of the great world photographers.
+This has not, however, kept him from being regarded as one of the world’s great photographers.

 Gunnar Smoliansky